ishaansehgal99/kaito-pr-review-demo/README.md

 This repository demonstrates how to run PR-Agent with Kaito as the backend for code review automation.
 It includes:

-- A Kubernetes Job to run PR-Agent using Kaito.
+- A Kubernetes Deployment to run PR-Agent using Kaito.
 - A Docker script for local testing.
 - A GitHub Action for automated reviews.